jmccreight/wrf_hydro_tests/README.md

 setup.
 There is some conditional logic for modules on cheyenne, for both GNU and intel compiler choices.

-In the "Getting Started" section there are detailed instructions on setting up automated github authentication.
+In the "Getting Started" section below, there are detailed instructions on setting up automated github authentication.
 If you need to clone any private repositories, this will be required.
+This will likely be the most foreign step of the entire process for users.

 The function used to run the model is one of the more complicated pieces of this file.
 When `mpirun` can be used, there is a function